Johnson quits as Tory leader, stays PM till Autumn – Daily Business

 Johnson quits as Tory leader, stays PM till Autumn

-Boris Johnson will resign as Conservative leader today but will continue as caretaker Prime Minister until the autumn, according to Westminster sources.
+Boris Johnson will resign as Conservative leader today but will continue as caretaker Prime Minister until the autumn.

 A Conservative leadership race will take place this summer and a new Prime Minister will be in place in time for the Tory party conference in October.